DevSecTop/TF-via-PR/README.md

 ```
 </br>

 For each workflow run, a matrix-friendly job summary with logs is added as a fallback to the PR comment.
-Below this, you’ll find a list of plan file artifacts generated during runtime.</br>
+Below this, you'll find a list of plan file artifacts generated during runtime.</br>

 [![Workflow job summary with plan file artifact.](/.github/assets/workflow.png)](https://raw.githubusercontent.com/devsectop/tf-via-pr/refs/heads/main/.github/assets/workflow.png "View full-size image.")
 </br>